pixotech/performance-workshop/deck.md

 ---

 - When DevTools is open, it defaults to Disable cache
-- Not realistic to what users will see
+- Not realistic to what users will actually experience

 ___

 # Cache Busting

-`image.png`

-`image.png?20210403`
-- Your browser will treat this as a new file
+  - Lets you use long cache periods and still change files

+`src="image.png"`
+`src="image.png?20210403"`
+`src="image.png?v1"`

 ---